Liver Region Pathology

 DIFFUSE LIVER DISEASE

 Hepatic congestion: Elevation of right heart pressure from any cause, or thrombosis of the hepatic veins (HV) (Budd-Chiari), will lead to congestion of blood in the liver.
 This leads to widening of the HV and hepatomegaly with a reduced echogenicity of the parenchyma.
 The confluence of the HV with the IVC can resemble a “bunny” as the structures enlarge.
 Pleural effusions and ascites may be seen in such patients.
-Color Doppler (CD) can determine whether there is flow in the HV and regurgitant flow from tricuspid regurgitation may be seen.
+Color flow Doppler (Color) can determine whether there is flow in the HV and regurgitant flow from tricuspid regurgitation may be seen.
 Chronic thrombosis in HV usually is seen as an echogenic area in a vein that obstructs flow.
-The following is an example of elevated right atrial pressure from tricuspid regurgitation leading to dilated HVs.
+The following is an example of elevated right atrial pressure from tricuspid regurgitation leading to dilated IVC and HVs that resembles a bunny.
+The Color refluxes into the HVs with RV systole.

 A fatty liver can have focal hypoechoic areas (FHA) which are parts of the liver spared from the fatty infiltration.
 They are most common near the gallbladder and anterior to the portal vein.
 The problem with these areas is that they can suggest tumor, but they are usually not nodular in shape and the location helps with the diagnosis.
-The following clip shows a few small FHA near the long axis gallbladder.
+The architecture shouldn’t change with such lesions and hepatic and portal veins should not be displaced.
+Short term follow-up with IMBUS is appropriate for equivocal cases, but MR is the definitive test to establish fat as the cause.

 FOCAL LIVER LESIONS

-Hemangioma: These lesions are common, benign, often multiple, and more often seen in women.
+Hemangioma: These lesions are common, benign, often multiple, and more often seen in women because female sex hormones are associated with development.
 They are usually asymptomatic and incidental, but can rarely cause troubles if they are large.
 Hemangiomas are hyperechoic with smooth borders that look like a “snowball” in the liver.
 Because they are filled with blood vessels they can give slight posterior acoustic enhancement.
 Hemangiomas occasionally are less hyperechoic and then CT/MR is usually needed to distinguish them from more dangerous lesions.
 Here is a typical hemangioma with subtle posterior acoustic enhancement.

 Cysts: These are common, benign, and single or multiple.
 With the gain set correctly these are anechoic, round or oval structures with a smooth outline.
 They should have posterior acoustic enhancement and may have lateral shadowing (edge artifacts).
-It is always a good idea to use CD to show that there is no blood flow in these structures.
+It is always a good idea to use Color or power Doppler to show that there is no blood flow in these structures.
 Here is a clip from a patient with multiple liver cysts, some of which were large.
 The cyst in this clip is completely anechoic with strong posterior acoustic enhancement and slight edge artifacts.
+Make sure that each cyst meets all the criteria for a simple cyst!

-Focal nodular hyperplasia: This is an unusual lesion seen more often in women, frequently in association with oral contraceptives.
+Focal nodular hyperplasia: This is an unusual lesion seen more often in women, but female sex hormones are not clearly associated with development.
 It is usually asymptomatic.
 The area is irregular in echogenicity and sometimes large.
-CD may show a small central artery.
+Color/power Doppler may show a small central artery.
 Unfortunately, malignancy is also a consideration with these lesions and CT/MR may be needed to differentiate them.
 Here is an ill-defined focal nodular hyperplasia lesion.

 The following is a larger, more well defined FNH lesion with greater concern for malignancy.